-Backing up and restoring an Encyclopedia volume that uses a PostgreSQL database pg_dump -F c -n ac_corp -f ac_corp_schema.dmp -h dbhost -p 8432 -U postgres dbname
+Backing up and restoring an Encyclopedia volume that uses a PostgreSQL database

-PostgreSQL provides the pg_dump and pg_restore command-line utilities to back up and restore a database.
+PostgreSQL provides the pgAdmin graphical administration tool or the pg_dump and pg_restore command-line utilities to back up and restore a database.
 These PostgreSQL utilities run on the client not the server.